unni-krishnan-95/copy/_posts/2016-12-31-vulnhub-kioptrix4.md

 Keeping in the spirit of things, this challenge is a bit different than the others but remains in the realm of the easy.
 Repeating myself I know, but things must always be made clear: These VMs are for the beginner.
 It’s a place to start.

 I’d would love to code some small custom application for people to exploit.
 But I’m an administrator not a coder.
 It would take too much time to learn/code such an application.
 Not saying I’ll never try doing one, but I wouldn’t hold my breath.
 If someone wants more difficult challenges, I’m sure the Inter-tubes holds them somewhere.
-Or you can always enroll in Offsec’s PWK course. *shameless plug
+Or you can always enroll in Offsec’s PWK course!

 ## The Hack:
 As always, when we do these VulnHub VM's we always want to start off by running `netdiscover` so we can see what devices are on our network.
 If you're running the Kioptrix VM in VirtualBox or VMWare - it should come up in the vendor name list, and that will be your Kioptrix VM.